 Any funds returned during or after the end of the calendar year in which it was awarded, may be reallocated by the Executive Committee of the R-CRC.
+Projects cannot be partially completed using CDBG funds.
+Projects need to be complete, if additional funds are necessary local and/or other sources must be utilized.
 An Executive Committee decision will be based on timeliness and perceived need and will be done through a motion and with the majority approval of the Executive Committee members.
-The Executive Committee may commit these funds to (1) any open project, (2) any new eligible economic development project or (3) to the next ranked public facility or housing project in the most recent funding competition.
+The Executive Committee may commit these funds to in no particular order (1) any open project, (2) any new eligible economic development project or (3) to the next ranked public facility or housing project in the most recent funding competition.
 These actions may require a transfer of funds between categories.
 Any transfer of funds from one category to another must follow the transfer of funds procedure as outlined above and in the State Action Plan.